MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 ### 3. Visualization and Key Findings

 #### a.
 Patients Admitted and Readmitted
 - In 2014, problem encounters, drug rehabilitation, and admission to hospice were the reasons why 25 patients went into admissions.
-These patients encountered problems such as malignant disorders, malignant tumors, and overlapping malignant.
+These patients encountered problems such as malignant disorders, malignant tumors, and overlapping malignant conditions.
 - In 2020, COVID-19, chronic heart failure, and malignant disorder were the reasons why 30 patients came to the hospital.
 The trend for that year increased to 13% higher because of 48% of COVID-19 patients.
 - Four patients returned to the hospital because they encountered problems.
 The majority of these reasons are unknown.
 The readmission years are 2011, 2013, 2018, and 2019.

 #### b.
 Average Stay
 - The average stay-in hours for Inpatients are 79 hours.
-The average stay-in hours exceeded in 2017, 2018, 2020, and 2021.
+These hours exceeded for years such as 2017, 2018, 2020, and 2021.
+Besides these years, most inpatients have resided at the hospital for less than 79 hours.
-- 2017 is higher because of the periodic evaluation.
-The percentage of patients who remained for 2 months is 73%.
+- 2017 had a higher average of 84 hours because an Inpatient stayed for two months.
+The patient came for a periodic reevaluation and management.
-- In 2018, another patient with a periodic evaluation stayed for almost a year, increasing the percentage to 92%.
+- In 2018, the average stay-in hours was 319.71 hours.
+Another Inpatient with a periodic evaluation stayed for a year.
-- 2020 had an average stay-in hour of 82.57 because 74% of patients contracted COVID-19.
-Their remaining time for isolation is 56%, and those in the intensive care unit stayed about 18%.
+- The 2020 average stay-in hour is 82.57 because of COVID-19 patients.
+Their remaining time for isolation is 5.75 days, and the intensive care unit is 8.3 days.
-- The average stay-in hours for 2021 are 5.7% higher than 2020's.
-Its average increased to 6.3% because the percentage of COVID-19 patients remaining has increased.
-The percentage of COVID-19 patients who are in isolation has risen from 56% to 62%.
+- The average stay-in hours for 2021 was 87.58 hours.
+The average increased because COVID-19 patients stayed in the intensive care unit for a week.
+These patients in isolation stayed for ten days.

 #### c.
 Hospital Costs per Visit
 - The average cost per visit is $6,270.